Irreversibility and randomness: Irreversibility of the Boltzmann equation

-\item The key result of Deng, Hani, and Ma (2024), then,\footnote{What follows is not the way Deng, Hani, and Ma (2024) state their result.
-First, they do not invoke our \er{deff2} but work with the lowest distribution function in the BBGKY hierarchy, which they denote by $f_1(t, \mathbf{z})$ and which Uffink (2007) writes as $\rho_t^{(1)}(x)$.
-As Uffink shows in the argument leading to his eq.\ (164) on page 1037, his $\rho_t^{(1)}$ and hence their $f_1(t)$ coincides with our $ \la f_N(\mathbf{z},t)\ra_{\mathbb{P}_N}$.
-See also Uffink and Valente (2015).
-This implies what we call their key result above.
-Second, they prove convergence $f_N\raw f$ in $L^1(\R^{2d})$, which implies weak convergence in $\mathrm{Prob}(\R^{2d})$. } is that for all times $t$ for which a solution of the Boltzmann equation \er{Beq} with initial value $p(\mathbf{z})$ exists, the limit \er{limf1} exists in the sense \er{MC}, upon which the limit function $f(t,\mathbf{z})$ satisfies the Boltzmann equation \er{Beq} with initial value $p(\mathbf{z})$, see \er{1.5}, which had already defined $\mathbb{P}_N$ via \er{1.4}. \end{enumerate} They also prove \emph{propagation of chaos}, in that the assumption \er{1.4} of exact factorization of $p^{(N)}$ at $t=0$ implies that at all (admissible) later times it remains valid approximately: for any $k=1, \ldots, N$ and given $N$, we define $k$-particle functions $f_k^{(N)}(t,\mathbf{z}_1, \ldots, \mathbf{z}_k)$ distributionally via the pairing
+for each $h\in C_b(\R^{2d})$.
+This weak convergence by smearing with $h$ is understood in \er{limf1}. \item The key result of Deng, Hani, and Ma (2024), then,\footnote{What follows is is a (rigorous) simplification of the somewhat different way Deng, Hani, and Ma (2024) state their result.
+First, they do not invoke our \er{deff2} but work with the lowest distribution function in the BBGKY hierarchy, which they denote by $f_1(t, \mathbf{z})$ and which coincides with our $ \la f_N(\mathbf{z},t)\ra_{\mathbb{P}_N}$; see Uffink (2007), argument leading to his eq.\ (164) on page 1037, or Bodineau et al.\ (2026), eqs.\ (15) - (17).
+This implies what we call the key result of Deng et al.\ (2024) above.
+Second, they prove convergence $f_N\raw f$ in $L^1(\R^{2d})$, which implies weak convergence in $\mathrm{Prob}(\R^{2d})$. } is that for all times $t$ for which a solution of the Boltzmann equation \er{Beq} with initial value $p(\mathbf{z})$ exists, the limit \er{limf1} exists in the sense \er{MC}, upon which the limit function $f(t,\mathbf{z})$ satisfies the Boltzmann equation \er{Beq} with initial value $p(\mathbf{z})$, which had already defined $\mathbb{P}_N$ via \er{1.4}. \end{enumerate} A crucial part of their proof (as well as of all earlier approaches since Lanford) is \emph{propagation of chaos}: the independence assumption \er{1.4} at $t=0$ implies that at all (admissible) later times factorization of $p^{(N)}$ remains valid at least approximately.
+More precisely, for any given $N$ and $k=1, \ldots, N$, define $k$-particle functions $f_k^{(N)}(t,\mathbf{z}_1, \ldots, \mathbf{z}_k)$ distributionally via the pairing

 where the sum is only over $k$-tuples $n_1, \ldots, n_k$ with distinct entries.
 For example, eq.\ \er{1.4} gives

 Propagation of chaos then means that these $k$-particle functions factorize at all times, i.e.,\footnote{Eq.\ \er{MCH} follows from eq.\ (1.18) in Deng, Hani, and Ma (2024). }